 Drawing upon a range of empirical, experiential, and socio-political perspectives the sessions aimed to promote critical engagement with race, identity and belonging at Westminster and sought to engage a range of critical perspectives to deepen understanding of the differential experiences of BME attainment within Higher Education.

 Traditionally the language of the attainment gap has focused on underachievement or lack of attainment.
-These sessions seek to explore the ways in which institutional culture, curriculum, and pedagogy are fundamental to developing positive interventions for inclusive participation across the University.
+These sessions sought to explore the ways in which institutional culture, curriculum, and pedagogy are fundamental to developing positive interventions for inclusive participation across the University.

 As part of the seminar series on Critical Interventions in Higher Education the Centre for Teaching Innovation hosted the following events: